-With its low seat, easy-to-reach bars and thoughtfully sited footpegs the Triumph Bonneville makes a pleasant motorcycle to ride for an hour or three.
-The handling ‘s sweet, with the 19-inch front wheel swinging nicely under your control.
+With its low seat, easy-to-reach bars and well placed footpegs the Triumph Bonneville makes a pleasant motorcycle to ride for an hour or three.
+The handling's sweet with the 19-inch front wheel swinging nicely under your control.
 The single front disc brake needs a good pull to bring the bike to a stop, later models have improved power and feel.

 For a smooth, no hurries, no worries motorcycle the Triumph Bonneville is hard to beat.
-The parallel twin DOHC motor pulls nicely, though it’d be a crime not to fit the factory’s aftermarket noisier pipe as this nicely embellishes the whole Triumph Bonneville experience as well as giving a healthy 10 per cent boost to the mid-range.
+The twin cylinder DOHC motor pulls nicely enough, though it’d be a crime not to fit slightly noisier aftermarket pipes as this nicely embellishes the whole Triumph Bonneville experience as well as giving a healthy boost to the mid-range.
 The 865cc fuel injected versions have a little more grunt and are the ones to go for.
 It's also a motorcycle that is easy on oil and easy to service at home.
 Nice.

 The finish of the Triumph Bonneville can go off quickly if a rigorous cleaning schedule isn’t adhered to, especially with all that lovely brightwork.
 This is one motorcycle that benefits from cossetting.

-The Triumph Bonneville's motor’s low state of tune means chains go unstretched, oil goes unburned, tyres go unworn and insurance costs are unbelievably low.
-It’s also a cheap motorcycle to run and cheap to buy and Triumph Bonnevilles doesn’t lose much money past the original hit when bought new.
-Find a Triumph Bonneville for sale
+The Triumph Bonneville's motor’s low state of tune means chains go unstretched, oil goes unburned, tyres go unworn and insurance costs are low.
+Bonnevilles tend to depreciate slower than similar machines from rival manufacturers too.

 Insurance group: 9 of 17 – compare motorcycle insurance quotes now.